 Samara Canada is dedicated to reconnecting citizens to politics.
 Established as a charity in 2009, we have become Canada’s most trusted, non-partisan champion of increased civic engagement and a more positive public life.

-Samara Canada’s research and educational programming shines new light on Canada’s democratic system and encourages greater political participation across the country, to build a better politics, and a better Canada, for everyone.
+Samara Canada’s research and educational programming shines new light on Canada’s democratic system and encourages greater political participation across the country to build better politics, and a better Canada, for everyone.

 A samara is the winged “helicopter" seed that falls from the maple tree.
 A symbol of Canada, it is also a reminder that from small seeds, big ideas can grow.